engineervix/webinar/docs/configuration.md

 - Django provides a number of data types that will only work with Postgres.
 - Django has `django.contrib.postgres` to make database operations on Postgres.
-- Applications that make use of vector similarity search need to use Postgres (with the [pgvector](https://github.com/pgvector/pgvector) extension).
 - Postgres has the richest set of features that are supported by Django.

 ???+ info